 Management's objective is to continue to source accretive acquisition opportunities to increase the Trust's operational growth and diversify the portfolio by demography and geography.

 Rent Collection

-Rent collections continue to be strong as under 1% of Q1'23 revenues were bad debts.
+Rent collections continue to be strong as under 1% of revenues were bad debts for Q2'23.
 A closely monitored receivables program continues to prove effective.

 Rental Revenue